marcuspat/bash-scripts/README.md

-# bash-scripts
+# dns-bash-scripts
-Various BASH scripts I've written for various purposes.
+Shell scripts used for parsing DNS zone files